 20 – 27 November 2018

-Phase One of the project saw Indonesian ethnomusicologist/composer/performer Nyak Ina Raseuki (Ubiet) travelling with Tura Artistic Director Tos Mahoney to Broome and the communities on the Dampier Peninsula furthering existing, and developing new, collaborations with artists and organisations.
+Phase One brought Indonesian ethnomusicologist and composer Nyak Ina Raseuki (Ubiet) to Broome with Tura Artistic Director Tos Mahoney.
+Together they connected with communities across the Dampier Peninsula, developing collaborations with local artists and organisations.

-Whilst in Broome, Ubiet (vocals) and Tos Mahoney (flute) performed as guests with Stephen and Naomi Pigram at Pigram's Live - Raindancin' at the Broome Convention centre as well as with the emerging artists at Mango Jammin at Goolarri Media.
+During her stay, Ubiet performed with Tos Mahoney and the Pigram family at Pigram’s Live – Raindancin’ during the Broome Convention Centre program, and joined emerging artists at Mango Jammin’ hosted by Goolarri Media.

 17 – 27 August 2019